ruby/debug/README.md

 ```
 $ rdbg -O ~/src/rb/target.rb
 DEBUGGER: Debugger can attach via UNIX domain socket (/home/ko1/.ruby-debug-sock/ruby-debug-ko1-29828)
-DEBUGGER: wait for debuger connection...
+DEBUGGER: wait for debugger connection...
 ```

 You can attach the program with the following command: